-We use certain economic and demographic assumptions in the calculation of the actuarial valuation of our defined benefit plans.
+We use certain economic and demographic assumptions in the calculation of the actuarial valuation of liabilities associated with our defined benefit plans.
 These assumptions include the discount rate, expected long-term rates of return on assets and rates of increase in compensation levels.
 Changes in these assumptions can result in changes to the pension expense and recorded liabilities.
 Management reviews these assumptions at least annually.
 We use independent actuaries to assist us in formulating assumptions and making estimates.
-These assumptions are updated periodically to reflect the actual experience and expectations on a planspecific basis, as appropriate.
-During fiscal 2015, we revised our mortality assumptions to incorporate the new set of tables issued by the Society of Actuaries for purposes of measuring U.S. pension and other post-retirement obligations at year-end.
+These assumptions are updated periodically to reflect the actual experience and expectations on a plan-specific basis, as appropriate.
+During fiscal 2016, we revised our mortality assumptions to incorporate the new set of improvement tables issued by the Society of Actuaries for purposes of measuring U.S. pension and other post-retirement obligations at year-end.